MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/how-to/using-secrets-in-automation.md

 imported from a file that was encrypted using Windows Data Protection (DPAPI).

 > [!NOTE]
-> This is a Windows-only solution, but another option is to use a secure variable provided by CI
+> This is a Windows-only solution, but another option is to use a secure variable provided by a CI
 > system like GitHub Actions.

 The automation script needs to unlock the vault to retrieve the screts needed in the script.
 The